Pigmice2733/peregrine-frontend/reports-pages.md

 - [done] Add a view/edit report page
 - [done] Link comments to report page
-- Telling the user whether or not match was scouted
+- [done] Telling the user whether or not match was scouted
 - User reports list on profile page
 - Edit offline reports
 - Delete offline reports